North-South Line train delay: Rush-hour commuters affected due to signalling fault

 The transport operator added that free regular buses and bridging bus services were available between Marina South Pier and Ang Mo Kio in both directions.

 By 8pm, the estimated delay had been cut to 15 minutes, SMRT said in a Twitter update.
-Train services eventually resumed at about 8.20pm, according to an update by the transport operator.
+Train services eventually resumed at about 8.20pm, according to the transport operator.

 The North-South and East-West Lines (NSEWL) have been affected by multiple disruptions since SMRT's engineers started full-day trials on weekdays to test its new signalling system.
 The transport operator had warned commuters of potential delays, as "intensive performance checks" continue.